| |

 A jam jar filled with homemade berry sauce or saskatoon sauce.
 There is no lid on the jar so you can see the purplish blue berry sauce inside.

 • Place on the lid and ring.
-Tighten.
-Sit your jars aside and let cool.
+Finger tighten.

 • Your lids should pop letting you know the jars are sealed.
 Let them sit until completely cool before placing them in a cool dark space.
 If some of the jars don't seal, place them in the fridge and use within 7 to 10 days.